Ricci flows with bursts of unbounded curvature: Introduction

-Applying the principle of Remark \ref{max_stretch} with $t_0=3$ to Theorem \ref{thm:ex-rf-delayed-unbounded-curv}, i.e. translating the constructed Ricci flow to start at time $t=3$, we see that an initial surface of unbounded curvature need not immediately put itself in the classical situation by becoming of bounded curvature under our flow, but instead can have unbounded curvature for all time.
+\begin{rmk} Given any Ricci flow $g(t)$, $t\in [0,T)$ arising from Theorem \ref{thm:2d-existence}, and given any $t_0\in [0,T)$, the new Ricci flow $\hat g(t):=g(t+t_0)$ defined for $t\in [0,T-t_0)$ must, by uniqueness (\cite{Top13}, as in Theorem \ref{thm:2d-existence} above), be precisely the unique Ricci flow that Theorem \ref{thm:2d-existence} would produce with initial metric $\hat g(0)=g(t-t_0)$.
+Applying this principle to the flow of Theorem \ref{thm:ex-rf-delayed-unbounded-curv}, with $t_0=3$, i.e. translating the constructed Ricci flow to start at time $t=3$, we see that an initial surface of unbounded curvature need not immediately put itself in the classical situation by becoming of bounded curvature under our flow, but instead can have unbounded curvature for all time.
 This was originally proved in \cite{GT13} on general surfaces, with a somewhat simpler construction.
-Specific higher-dimensional examples of Ricci flows with this type of behaviour were constructed by Cabezas-Rivas and Wilking \cite{CW11}.
+Specific higher-dimensional examples of Ricci flows with this type of behaviour were constructed by Cabezas-Rivas and Wilking \cite{CW11}. \end{rmk}

 One of the underlying techniques of this paper was introduced in \cite{Top11} where a sequence of complete Ricci flows with locally-controlled curvature was constructed that converged in the Cheeger-Gromov sense to an incomplete Ricci flow.
 With a great deal of extra technical effort, the same ideas should allow one to construct a Ricci flow with unbounded curvature precisely on an extremely general subset of time $[0,\infty)$.
 For example, once one has a single Ricci flow that has curvature unbounded precisely on a time interval $[1,a]$ with $a>1$ arbitrarily close to $1$ (and with appropriate spatial asymptotics) then multiple copies of this one flow, with appropriate scaling and translation in time, could be combined together into one connected flow with unbounded curvature on a given union of closed time intervals.